Does flour go bad is a very pertinent question; yes, it certainly does.

 Yes, healthy flour certainly has a shelf life, unlike the refined product that keeps for ever.

-I could go on ad nauseum about the proven benefits of 100% whole wheat on gallstones, obesity, constipation, asthma, diabetes and a host of other diseases.
+I could go on ad nauseum about the proven benefits of 100% whole wheat on gallstones, obesity, constipation, asthma, diabetes and a host of other diseases; it's all in the scientific literature.

-Rather than suffer from these maladies, we decided to make the considerable investment in a wheat grinder, to purchase whole wheat grains and daily grind flour that would go bad, except that it is immediately used.
+Rather than suffer from these maladies, we decided to make the considerable investment in a wheat grinder, to purchase whole wheat grains and daily grind flour that would go bad if kept on the shelf, except that it is immediately used.

-That decision meant also a conscious decision to reduce our white flour consumption; my wife tells me that we have used one and half pounds in three months.
+That decision meant also a conscious decision to reduce our white flour consumption; my wife tells me that we have used one and half pounds of the refined stuff in three months.
+I like it in the batter for my fried eggplant, and she bakes cakes and scones very occasionally.
+One doesn't want to become a nutcase, but these things are important.

 We bought the grinder twenty years ago; it's definitely paid for itself many times over.
 Neither of us take any drugs or have any health issues, in our late sixties; but that's an anecdote of course of no real value.